0xLazAI/lazai-web-blogs/blogs/iDAO-intro.md

 **iDAOs put human intention at the center of AI.**
 They ensure AI doesn’t just serve the few — it serves **all of us**.

-The World We’re Building: AI That Aligns With Us
+### The World We’re Building: AI That Aligns With Us

 We’ve lived through an era where:

 - AI was built behind closed doors
 - Trained on invisible data
 - Governed by incentives we didn’t understand

+This is why iDAOs matter.
+They are more than governance.
+They are the foundation of a better AI future.

+Welcome to LazAI.
+Built for all of us.